sccn/sccn.github.io/others/To_do.md

 ```

 -   If you have images with transparent regions, export them using the
-    Matlab
+    MATLAB
     [SVG](http://www.mathworks.com/matlabcentral/fileexchange/7401)
     export tool (PDF above will not work).
 -   To ensure that the image you are seeing is the image that is being
-    saved and printed, on the Matlab command line type
+    saved and printed, on the MATLAB command line type

 ``` matlab